NUS-CS2100DE/labs/docs/manuals/03/lab_03.md

 	5. Using the ternary (`?` and `:` syntax) operator, add a condition so that when `clk_cnt` is equal to `N_COUNTS`, it is reset to 0, and otherwise, it is incremented.

-	6. Finally, in the line that increments `count`, add the condition that `count` should only be incremented
+	6. Finally, in the line that increments `count`, add the condition that `count` should only be incremented when `clk_cnt` is 0.

 !!! question "Question 3: Reduce Speed Now [1 point]"